retaildevcrews/helium/README.md

 ```

-Navigate to ([Dashboard](https://portal.azure.com/#dashboard)) within your Azure portal.
-Click upload and select the `Helium_Dashboard.json` file with your correct subscription GUID, resource group names, and App Insights name.
+Navigate to the ([dashboard](https://portal.azure.com/#dashboard)) within your Azure portal.
+Click upload and select the `Helium_Dashboard.json` file that you have created.

-For more documentation on creating and sharing Dashboards, see ([here](https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-dashboards)).
+Refer to the [documentation](https://docs.microsoft.com/en-us/azure/azure-portal/azure-portal-dashboards) for more information on creating and sharing dashboards.

 ## Team Development